jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 More specifically, for $p, q \in Q$ $L_{p,q} = \\{ w : w \text{ can take the PDA from } p \text{ w/ empty stack to } q \text{ w/ empty stack }\\}$.
 Thus $L_{PDA} = L_{q_{start} q_{final}}$

-With this in mind, we can say that language $L$ is context-free if it has a conteset-free grammar of a PDA.
+With this in mind, we can say that language $L$ is context-free if it has a context-free grammar of a PDA.
 It's also easy to see that every regular language has a context-free grammar.

 ## Pumping Lemma for Context-Free Languages